 The Selling Securityholder is an "underwriter" within the meaning of Section 2(a)(11) of the Securities Act of 1933, as amended (the "Securities Act"), and any profits on the sales of shares of our Common Stock by the Selling Securityholder and any discounts, commissions, or concessions received by the Selling Stockholder are deemed to be underwriting discounts and commissions under the Securities Act.
 The Selling Securityholder may offer and sell the securities covered by this prospectus from time to time.
+The Selling Securityholder may offer and sell the securities covered by this prospectus from time to time.
 The Selling Securityholder may offer and sell the securities covered by this prospectus in a number of different ways and at varying prices.
 If any underwriters, dealers or agents are involved in the sale of any of the securities, their names and any applicable purchase price, fee, commission or discount arrangement between or among them will be set forth, or will be calculable from the information set forth, in any applicable prospectus supplement.
 See the sections of this prospectus titled "About this Prospectus" and "Plan of Distribution" for more information.
 No securities may be sold without delivery of this prospectus and any applicable prospectus supplement describing the method and terms of the offering of such securities.
 You should carefully read this prospectus and any applicable prospectus supplement before you invest in our securities.

 The Common Stock and warrants to purchase Common Stock (the "Public Warrants") are listed on the Nasdaq Global Market under the ticker symbols "TLSI" and "TLSIW," respectively.
-On December 8, 2023, the last reported sales price of our Common Stock was \$4.00 per share and the last reported sales price of our Warrants was \$0.24 per warrant.
+On December 22, 2023, the last reported sales price of our Common Stock was \$8.75 per share and the last reported sales price of our Warrants was \$0.90 per warrant.